 Improper support can lead to long term damage to your knee and spine.
 Especially when you are repeatedly striking against the hard ground for long time.
 You’ll want to pay a lot more attention to what’s underneath your feet.

 Stopping halfway due to any reason impacts your stamina and momentum .
-Other than comfortable shoes, pulling on an extra pair of athletic socks will add extra comfort to your running journey.
-Long distance runners often track their total running distance for each shoe using apps like Nike Run Club or Runkeeper.
+Other than comfortable sneakers, pulling on an extra pair of athletic socks will add extra comfort to your running journey.
+Long distance runners often track their total running distance for each pair using apps like Nike Run Club or Runkeeper.
 The lifespan of running shoes only has a range from 300-500miles.
 It’s advisable to replace your running shoes after 500 miles.
 This is to reduce the chance of injuries due to worn shoes.

 Racing and Faster Running